Kidnappers free American missing in Syria since 2012

-U.S. Secretary of State John Kerry said in a statement that Peter Theo Curtis had been held by Nusra Front, al Qaeda’s official wing in Syria whose rivalry with militant group Islamic State has fueled war among the insurgents themselves.
+U.S. Secretary of State John Kerry said in a statement Peter Theo Curtis had been held by Nusra Front, al Qaeda’s official wing in Syria whose rivalry with Islamic State has fueled war among the insurgents themselves.

 President Barack Obama, who was briefed on Curtis’ release, “shares in the joy and relief that we all feel now that Theo is out of Syria and safe,” the White House said.